Quantedge Foundation

 Imagine yourself in 10 years.
 What do you hope will be different about you then compared to now?

-In the near term, I hope to continue volunteering, whether it is offering free tuition, assisting with university applications or signposting students to organisations that are willing to help.
-In the long term, I hope to be able to go even further to offer financial support to others from similar backgrounds, and enable opportunities just like the one Quantedge Foundation has given me with this Scholarship.
+I hope to continue volunteering, whether it is offering free tuition, assisting with university applications or signposting students to organisations that are willing to help.
+In the long term, I hope to be able to go even further to offer financial support to others from similar backgrounds, and enable opportunities just like the one Quantedge Foundation has given me with this scholarship.

 Picture